14 tips for your company to comply with LGPD

 14 tips to stay compliant with LGPD

-As I already wrote in another article here on the blog, the General Personal Data Protection Law (LGPD – Law nº 13,709) was sanctioned on August 14, 2018 and would come into force from August 2020, however, the deadline was postponed to January 1, 2021 due to the pandemic.
-This regulation establishes a series of rules that all companies and organizations operating in Brazil will have to follow to allow citizens to have more control over their personal data, ensuring transparency in the use of individuals' data in any way.
+As I have already written in another article here on the blog, the General Law on Personal Data Protection (LGPD - Law No. 13,709) was sanctioned on August 14, 2018 and would take effect from August 2020, however, the deadline was postponed to January 1, 2021 due to pandemic.
+This regulation establishes a series of rules that all companies and organizations operating in Brazil will have to follow to allow citizens to have more control over their personal data, ensuring transparency in the use of individual data in any means.

-In this article you will find some tips to help you comply with some points of the LGPD.
-But I warn you in advance that there is no “Swiss Army knife” tool or software that will solve everything.
-To comply with this law, in addition to being a tool, it will be necessary to implement many processes.
+In this article you will find some tips to be able to comply with some LGPD points.
+But warning beforehand that there is no tools or “Swiss” software that will solve everything.
+To comply with this law in addition to a tool will be necessary to implement many processes.

-Before listing the tips, it is important to define a team that is responsible for analyzing internal procedures regarding data collection and the flow of this information within the company involving third parties.
-Therefore, it is essential that these people study the Law in depth so that they can understand all the principles and hypotheses to which it applies.
+Before listing the tips, it is important to define a team that is responsible for analyzing internal procedures regarding data collection and the flow of this information in the company involving third parties.
+Therefore, it is essential that these people study the law deeply so that they can understand all the principles and hypotheses to which they apply.

-Here is some content to get you started and delve deeper into the subject:
+Here are some content for you to start and deepen the subject:

-Now enough messing around.
-Below I list some tips that will help your company comply with the LGPD.
+Now enough to curl.
+Below is some tips that will help your business comply with LGPD.

-Tip 1: Consent Form for Processing Personal Data
+Tip 1: Consent term for personal data processing

-It is recommended to define a process for obtaining the holder's consent to be used by the company that is clear, distinct and not grouped with other agreements or statements and that is active (provided by the holder, without the use of pre-written boxes). marked).
-Consent must be documented, in writing or by another means that demonstrates the holder's expression of will.
-If existing consent has not been obtained in accordance with the LGPD, it is recommended that consent be renewed before the GDPR comes into force, if another legal basis cannot be used.
+It is recommended to define a process of obtaining the consent of the holder to be used by the company that is clear, distinct and not grouped with other agreements or statements and that is active (provided by the holder, without the use of pre-marked boxes).
+The consent must be documented, in writing or by other means that demonstrates the manifestation of will of the holder.
+If the existing consent has not been obtained in accordance with the LGPD, it is recommended that the consent be renewed before the LGPD entry into force, if it is not possible to use another legal basis.

-We have created a document template that you can download, adapt according to your needs and obtain the consent of employees and users for the use of data by the company.
-Download the Document Template for the Consent Form for the Processing of Personal Data .
+We create a document model you can download, adapt according to your needs and get the consent of employees and users to use data by the company.
+Download the document model now for the consent form for personal data processing .

-Implement a privacy portal (front-end) with a Data Subject Rights Management solution focused on the company's customers, in a timely manner (15 days for LGPD).
-This portal will manage the entire request workflow and must contain the following functionalities:
+Implement a Privacy Portal (Front-End) with a solution management solution of data holders focused on the company's clients, in a timely manner (15 days for LGPD).
+This portal will manage the entire Workflow of the request and should contain the following features:

-• Request filling form, which can be presented in various company digital products;
+• Form of completion of the request, which can be presented in various digital products of the company;

-• Validation of the identity of data subjects;
+• Validation of the identity of data holders;

 • Control deadlines, activities and costs of the request;

-• Identify personal data within the company to proceed with the disclosure to the data subject, correction, deletion or portability of personal data.
+• Identify personal data within the company to proceed with disclosure to the data subject, the correction, exclusion or portability of personal data.

-This policy must include the principles of appropriate retention and disposal of personal data, observing the legal requirements of the LGPD.
-Additionally, the policy must contain:
+This policy should include appropriate retention and disposal principles of personal data, observing the legal requirements of the LGPD.
+In addition, policy must contain:

-• An updated temporality table for storing information taking into account the personal data collected;
+• An up -to -date temporality table for information storing taking into account the collected personal data;

-• Appropriate disposal procedures for assets (papers, computers, removable media) that contain personal data;
+• Appropriate disposal procedures for active (papers, computers, removable media) containing personal data;

-• Process of deleting or anonymizing data when it is no longer necessary for the company, observing the need to store data to meet legal obligations;
+• Process of exclusion or data anonymization when they are no longer necessary for the company, observing the need for data storage to meet legal obligations;

-• Backup process of personal data stored in systems;
+• Personal data backup process stored in systems;

-• Pseudonymization process for sensitive data at rest.
-Incorporate the principles of data minimization into the company culture, where the company collects only strictly necessary information, for as long as necessary.
+• PseudoNimization process for the sensitive data at rest.
+Incorporate into the company culture the principles of data minimization, where the company collects only the information strictly necessary, for the period as necessary.

-The LGPD requires the preparation and maintenance of a Register of Personal Data Processing Operations, which must include:
+LGPD requires the elaboration and maintenance of a registration of personal data processing operations, which should include:

-• The names and contact details of the Controller/Operator and, when applicable, of any person responsible for joint processing, representatives of the entities and the DPO (Data Protection Officer);
+• The names and contacts of the controller/ operator and, when applicable, of any responsible for treatment, the representatives of the entities and Data Protection Officer);

 • The purpose of data processing;

-• The description of the categories of data subjects and categories of personal data;
+• The description of the categories of data holders and the categories of personal data;

-• The categories of recipients to whom the personal data have been or will be disclosed, including recipients established in third countries or international organizations;
+• The categories of recipients to whom personal data were or will be disclosed, including recipients established in third countries or international organizations;

-• The deadlines for deleting different categories of data;
+• The deadlines provided for the exclusion of different data categories;

 • The legal bases stipulated for data processing.